-PROPERTY SURVEY

-Has the property previously encountered any moisture problems?
-Type of Installation Is installation below or above ground?
-Float Nail If sub floor is more than 75mm below ground level this is considered below ground and only engineered boards are suitable.
-Work required for sub floor preparation including vapou Type of sub floor Joists Panels over Joists Existing Plank Screed Tiles Other CHECKS ON DELI Work required for sub floor preparation including vapour retarders Has the correct flooring been delivered and is the end-u grading?
-Product moisture content on delivery Relative Humidity of room/s Average moisture content of sub floor Temperature of room/s Relative Humidity of room/s (Compare to reading taken on survey) Temperature of room/s Any actions required after visual inspection of property Maintenance products provided with floor Yes / No Cavity Floors (if present) Depth of crawl space to under side of floorboards?
-Are air bricks clear of obstruction and provide adequate ventilation?
-Room cleared of furniture prior to installation Yes No ur retarders
+PROPERTY SURVEY Has the property previously encountered any moisture problems?
+Is installation below or above ground?.....
+If sub floor is more than 75mm below ground level this is considered below ground and only engineered boards are suitable.
+Type of sub floor Joists Panels over Joists Work required for sub floor preparation including vapour retarders Average moisture content of sub floor.....
+Relative Humidity of room/s .....
+Temperature of room/s....
+Any actions required after visual inspection of property Cavity Floors (if present) Depth of crawl space to under side of floorboards?....
+Are air bricks clear of obstruction and provide adequate ventilation?....
+Room cleared of furniture prior to installation No